 Eighth graders prefer sophisticated tasks that entail analysis and application, and provides guidance but not overt supervision.
 Speed Dating Fiction, Progressive Dinner of Tasty Reads, Breakouts, Playlists/HyperDocs, and Viewing Book Trailers with QR codes are all popular with this age.
 Using QR codes to view Book Trailers finally captured my 8th graders attention; I give details about it in an earlier post.

 I briefly show students how easy it is to make a video book-talk using copyright-free pictures and an online video creation tool, then play my 40-second sample.
 Since the first ELA project is a video book-talk, teachers appreciate my “sneak peak” to get students excited to do their own.
-Several book trailers provide an introduction to new reading choices appropriate to 8g maturity and curricula, particularly specially selected high school State Reading List books and the Special Collections of fiction and non-fiction books to support 8g Social Studies.
+Then they use QR codes to watch book trailers which provide an introduction to new reading choices appropriate to 8g maturity and curricula, like our selection of high school State Reading List books and the Special Collections of fiction and non-fiction books that support 8g Social Studies.

-My success with Customized Library Orientations means I never have to convince teachers to bring their classes to the library at the start of school.
-In fact, they seek me out to schedule them the week before school begins!
+My success with Customized Library Orientations means I never have to convince the English Language Arts teachers to bring their classes to the library at the start of school.
+In fact, they seek me out to schedule their visits the week before school begins!